Blackberry Peach Brain Power Smoothie with Ginger & Walnuts (Dairy Free Option)

 Updated: May 30

 Inspired by a summer fruit favorite-- blackberry peach crisp-- this naturally sugar-free smoothie is loaded with memory boosting berries, nuts and spices.
 It only takes a few minutes to throw together and will fuel your brain cells for hours!

 This post contains affiliate links, meaning I get a commission if you decide to make a purchase through any of these links, at no extra cost to you.
 CLICK HERE to learn more.

 This tasty breakfast smoothie is rich in several foods and spices that have been shown to improve memory and brain function.
 Not only that, but it's easy on your blood sugar (ahem... energy, mood, hormones).
 It has plenty of protein and healthy fats that help slow the absorption of carbs so you can get all the benefits of these superfoods:

 Berries: contain flavonoids (a colorful pigment) that have been shown to improve memory

 Walnuts: linked to improved cognitive performance and full of brain-loving healthy fats

 Ginger: shown to offer brain cell protection and memory enhancement along with improved circulation, digestion and reduced inflammation

-Celery & Parsley: both contain a flavonoid called apeginin, shown to improve brain cell formation; also rich in the flavonoid luteolin which acts as a natural antihistamine
+Celery & Parsley: both contain a flavonoid called apeginin, shown to improve neurogenesis-- brain cell formation!
+These ingredients are also rich in the flavonoid luteolin which acts as a natural antihistamine

 Why Two Protein Sources?